echalmers/DataAnalysisTools/README.md

 DataAnalysisTools
 =================

-This repository contains a few tools I have written and found useful in different predictive modelling tasks.
+This repository contains a few C# tools I have written and found useful in different predictive modelling tasks.
 I have been asked if it contains the code I use to predict UFC fight winners - it does not.
 Sorry :)
 There are three main contributions here:

 1) Modelling